wultra/powerauth-webflow/docs/Web-Flow-1.5.0.md

 ## Migration to Spring Boot 3

+### Required Java Version

+Web Flow requires Java 17 or higher due to migration to Spring Boot 3.
+Support for older Java versions is not available.

+### Spring OAuth2 Migration

+Due to migration to Spring Boot 3, following dependency changes have been introduced:

+- Web Flow has been migrated to [Spring Authorization Server](https://github.com/spring-projects/spring-authorization-server).
+- Web Flow user profile endpoint now uses [Spring Security OAuth2 Resource Server](https://github.com/spring-projects/spring-security/tree/main/oauth2/oauth2-resource-server).
+- The sample Web Flow client now uses [Spring Security OAuth2 Client](https://github.com/spring-projects/spring-security/tree/main/oauth2/oauth2-client).

-Web Flow has been migrated to Spring Authorization Server.
-The OAuth version has been updated from 2.0 to version 2.1.
+Due to these changes, the OAuth version has been updated from 2.0 to version 2.1, with several limitations due to compatibility with OAuth 2.0:

+- PXCE is not enforced to allow existing OAuth 2.0 clients to use new version of Web Flow.
+- Default refresh token time to live remains 1 year.
+It is expected that Web Flow is used in backend-to-backend scenarios, and OAuth dance is not triggered directly from frontend applications, thus refresh token rotation is not enforced.
+- The format of generated tokens remains opaque due to lower probability of information leakage which can be a problem with JWT tokens which may contain private data.

 ### Change of OAuth 2.x Endpoints